ragnvald/sawe/README.md

 Project files in FME and QGIS files have relative paths to sample files and it should thus be possible to clonev the project and get startet right away.

-Feel free to contact ragnvald@mindland.com for challenges in using the system and other questions.
+Feel free to contact ragnvald@mindland.com for queries related to using the system and setting it up.

 More information about this system and wilderness analysis in general is available here: